fwupd/fwupd/libfwupdplugin/README.md

 deprecated functions around forever is a maintenance burden and so symbols are removed when branching for new minor versions.

+Use `./contrib/migrate.py` to migrate up out-of-tree plugins to the new API.

 Remember: Plugins should be upstream!

 ## 1.5.5